 The result of my left leg and foot being encased in the cast prevented my left leg not growing in length as my right leg was during those 5 months.
 As a consequence, my left leg is shorter than my right leg.
 I remember that after the cast was removed from my body that I being taken to several physical therapy appointments.
 During these appointments, I told the physical therapist that it hurt to walk.
 Apparently, from what the Dr.’s told my Mom; that they could not fix my femur properly because of my brain injury.
 As a result, my femur did not heal properly through my time in traction and in the Spica cast.

-To read the next part of Finding Craig, please click on this link: Part 4
+Please read the next part of the series, Finding Craig — My Academic Path, click on this link: Part 4